kveje/kasja20-bachelor/README.md

-# kasja20-bachelor
-Bachelor Project in Computational Optimization
+# Bachelor Project: Computational Optimization

+Author: Kasper Veje Jakobsen

+Mail: kasja20@student.sdu.dk

+University: The University of Southern Denmark

+Faculty: Department of Mathematics and Computer Science (IMADA)

+## License

+Distributed under the MIT License.
+See LICENSE.txt for more information.